 Legal Defense Glossary

-A legal document containing a defendant’s written response to a Complaint or Declaration in a legal proceeding.
+A legal document containing a defendant’s written response to a lawsuit.

 Written questions submitted by one party for another party to answer, as part of the discovery process.

 A Motion seeking dismissal of a lawsuit generally for lack of evidence to support the allegations made.

 Legal documents filed by any party in a lawsuit or Panel proceeding.